You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

 However, suppose you’ve got a more complex sales funnel and customer segments.
 If you want to leverage the full power of advanced marketing automation, ActiveCampaign is the better choice for you.

-ActiveCampaign offers you a comprehensive suite of A/B testing options and detailed analytics.
+ActiveCampaign offers you a comprehensive suite of A/B split testing options and detailed analytics.

 The platform lets you determine a winner based on whatever goal you’re looking to achieve.
 For example, you can evaluate which flow drives the most engagement to your site or which one gets the most opens and reads.